bmmoore43/MachineLearning-Weka/README.md

   output score files: input_dir/model--[classifier]--[parameters].scores

-4. get F-measure cut off to call threshold on score file
+4. get F-measure cut off to call threshold on score file -this script does not do balanced data to calc fmeasure

 		python ~john3784/Github/MachineLearning-Weka/get_threshold_cutoff.py model--smo--par0.1.all_scores

+5. get F-measure for balanced data to call threshold

+	first get random pulls from your negative dataset (will output 100 random files for each model)

+		python get_random_genes_scorefile.py <model .score file>

+	output:

+		scores.random_out.1..100 files

+	now get threshold from random sampling of data:

+		python performance_at_thresholds-pred2_randomfiles.py <start_dir with random files>

+	output:

+		model_random_thresh_perf.txt

+	use this file to draw threshold

 #use best model to apply to unknown data